Division of Page

 The Division of Page is an Australian electoral division in the state of New South Wales.
+It stretches from Korora to the Queensland border, comprising the Pacific coast until Empire Vale, including inland settlements such as Lismore, Grafton and Casino.

+Since 2013, its MP has been Kevin Hogan of the National Party.

 History

 The division is named after the Right Honourable Sir Earle Page, the second leader of the Country Party of Australia and the Prime Minister of Australia after the death of Joseph Lyons in 1939.
 The division was proclaimed at the redistribution of 11 October 1984, and was first contested at the 1984 federal election.